0x326/python-tutorial/slides.rst

 Basically, this means *"If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck."* Python's variables have no types assigned to them.
-Instead, python stores types in the *values* stored at each variable.
+Instead, Python stores types in the *values* stored at each variable.

 .. code-block:: python